Morse matching method for conformal cohomologies: The basics of the algebraic discrete Morse theory

-In \cite{Anick1983}, Anick showed how to construct a free resolution $\mathsf A_\bullet (\Lambda, \Lambda )$ which is homotopically equivalent to the bar-resolution but essentially smaller.
+In \cite{Anick1983}, Anick showed how to construct a free resolution $\mathsf A_\bullet (\Lambda, \Lambda )$ which is essentially smaller than the bar-resolution but homotopically equivalent to the latter.
 The linear bases $\Lambda ^{(n-1)}$ of $\mathsf A_n (\Lambda, \Lambda )$ consist of so called Anick chains related with the chosen Gr\"obner--Shirshov basis of~$\Lambda $.
 The computation of a differential in the Anick resolution may be simplified by means of the Morse matching method.

 For $w \in W(X)$, let $\Lambda_{w,p}$ be set of all the vertices $[w_1| \ldots | w_n]$ in $\Gamma(\mathsf{B}_\bullet(\Lambda,\Lambda))$ such that $w = w_1 \cdots w_n$ and~$p$ is the largest integer $p \ge -1$ for which $w_1\cdots w_{p+1} \in \Lambda^{(p)}$ is an Anick $p$-chain.
 Let $\Lambda_w \coloneqq \bigcup\limits_{p \ge -1}\Lambda_{w,p}$.